Frederick Bevan: History

-Bevan was born in London, and began his musical career as a chorister and one of the chief soloists at All Saints' Anglican Cathedral, Margaret Street, London.
+Bevan was born in London, and began his musical career as a chorister and one of the chief soloists at All Saints, Margaret Street, London.
 He was also a member of the choir of St. Martin's, Haverstock Hill, and of St Margaret Pattens, and of the Henry Leslie and Joseph Barnby choirs.

-He studied the organ under C. Willing and W. S. Hoyte, and after further voice training was appointed Gentleman of the Chapel, Chapel Royal, Whitehall in 1878, later receiving an appointment at the Chapel Royal (St. James's Palace) in 1888.

-He held appointments as assistant Lay Vicar of Westminster Abbey, and Vicar Choral at St Paul's Cathedral.

-He was also well known as a songwriter with an output of more than 100 songs, a number or part-songs and anthems.
+He studied the organ under C. Willing and W. S. Hoyte, and after further voice training was appointed Gentleman of the Chapel Royal, Chapel Royal, Whitehall, in 1878, later receiving an appointment at the Chapel Royal (St. James's Palace) in 1888.
+He held appointments as assistant lay vicar of Westminster Abbey, and vicar choral at St Paul's Cathedral.
+He was also well known as a songwriter with an output of more than 100 songs, a number of part songs and anthems.

 In 1898 he accepted an appointment as teacher of singing at Adelaide's Elder Conservatorium.
 The London Musical Times reported on the farewell dinner given to him on 25 April at St. James's Restaurant by 150 members of the musical profession, where he was presented with a book of signed autographs of those present, which he kept as a precious memento.
 He arrived in South Australia aboard Oruba in June 1898.

 He was the first singer to appear on the stage of Elder Hall.